Unleash the Archers

-Unleash the Archers is a Canadian power metal band from Victoria, British Columbia, currently signed with Napalm Records.
-The band plays a fusion of traditional heavy metal with power metal and melodic death metal.
+Unleash the Archers is a Canadian power metal band formed in British Columbia in 2007.
+They also mix in elements of melodic death metal and traditional heavy metal.
+The band has released six studio albums.

 History

 2007–2015: Formation and indie years

 Unleash the Archers was formed in late 2007 by vocalist Brittney Hayes (a.k.a.
-Brittney Slayes) and drummer Scott Buchanan with former member Brayden Dyczkowski on guitar, whom Scott had played with previously in an independent death metal project.
-Former member Mike Selman was brought on after his departure from Canadian death metal band Meatlocker Seven.
-The position of bass player was unfilled for the first few months of Unleash The Archers' career, until Zahk Hedstrom joined in October 2007 to complete the lineup.
-In late 2008 the band recorded a self-titled four song demo, which featured two songs they would end up re-recording for their first studio album.
+Brittney Slayes) and drummer Scott Buchanan with former member Brayden Dyczkowski on guitar, with whom Scott had previously played in an independent death metal project.
+Former member Mike Selman was brought on after he departed from Canadian death metal band Meatlocker Seven.
+The position of bass player was unfilled for the first few months of Unleash the Archers' career until Zahk Hedstrom joined in October 2007 to complete the lineup.
+In late 2008, the band recorded a self-titled four-song demo, which featured two songs they would end up re-recording for their first studio album.

-Their debut studio album Behold The Devastation was recorded with Jason Hywell Martin at Omega Mediacore Studios in Richmond, BC and was released independently in August 2009.
-This was the only album to feature the band's original lineup in its entirety.
+Their debut studio album, Behold the Devastation, was recorded with Jason Hywell Martin at Omega Mediacore Studios in Richmond, British Columbia, and released independently in August 2009.
+This album was the only one to feature the band's original lineup.

-The band's second album Demons Of The AstroWaste was recorded with Nick Engwer and Stu McKillop at the Hive Soundlab in Burnaby, BC and was released independently in May 2011.
-This album included the first appearance of guitarist Grant Truesdell, who provided solos for their songs Battle in the Shadow (of the Mountain) and The Outlander.
-He would step in as the new guitar player later that same year after the departure of Mike Selman prior to the recording.
+The band's second album, Demons of the AstroWaste, was recorded with Nick Engwer and Stu McKillop at the Hive Soundlab in Burnaby, British Columbia, and released independently in May 2011.
+This album included the first appearance of guitarist Grant Truesdell, who provided solos for their songs "Battle in the Shadow (of the Mountain)" and "The Outlander".
+He would step in as the new guitar player later that same year after the departure of Mike Selman before the recording.
 The album was a concept album based on the exploits of a mercenary in space and was set far into the future.

-In 2012 the band released Defy The Skies.
+In 2012, the band released Defy the Skies.
 This album was a three-song EP released solely on 7-inch vinyl.
-A bonus fourth track titled ‘Arise’ was given to those that pre-ordered, but was later released on the band's Bandcamp page in digital format only.
+A bonus fourth track titled "Arise" was given to those who pre-ordered; it was later released on the band's Bandcamp page in digital format only.
 This record also marked the departure of original bassist Zahk Hedstrom.